dpn-admin/dpn-server/Cluster.md

 5. Texas on port 3005

-All of these nodes will have a set of pre-loaded data for testing, and each time you run run_cluster.sh, it resets the data in all the nodes.
+All of these nodes will have a set of pre-loaded data for testing, and each time you run run_cluster.rb, it resets the data in all the nodes.
 In the pre-load data, each node has bag entries and replication requests for _its own_ six bags, and no node knows about the bags in the other nodes.